danielkrupinski/RGBEngine/README.md

 # RGBEngine
-A basic graphics rendering engine.
+A basic graphics rendering engine written in C.